exonum/exonum-btc-anchoring/DEPLOY.md

 # Use [host]:port notation for IPv6.
 # This option can be specified multiple times (default: bind to all interfaces)
 #rpcbind=<addr>
-# You must specify rpcuser and rpcpassword to secure the JSON-RPC api
+# You must specify rpcuser and rpcpassword to secure the JSON-RPC API
 #rpcuser=<username>
 #rpcpassword=YourSuperGreatPasswordNumber_DO_NOT_USE_THIS_OR_YOU_WILL_GET_ROBBED_385593
 ```